o3de/o3de.org/content/docs/tools-ui/component-library/uidev-combobox-component.md

 ---
+linktitle: Combobox
+title: O3DE UI Combobox Component
-description: ' Learn how to use the O3DE UI 2.0 combobox component in Amazon O3DE gems and tools. '
+description: Learn how to use the O3DE UI combobox component in O3DE Gems and tools.
-title: O3DE UI combobox component
+toc: true
 ---

 {{< preview-migrated >}}